danbsolo/FileNinja/README.md

 # File Ninja
 File Ninja helps you manage your files and automate tasks that are too repetitive to do manually.
-The Admin version includes everything from the Lite version and adds the following features:
+The Admin version includes everything from the Lite version, plus more features.
-- Fix procedures
-- Parameter# field
-- Toggle for *Allow Modify*
-- Toggle for *Add Recommendations~*
-- Toggle for *Include Hidden Files*

 # Opening File Ninja